blazingstark07/SE_lab3/README.md

 # SE_lab3
-intro to linking IDE and git hub
+intro to linking IDE and git hub.

+this line is added via eclipse. ;)